 How does aesthetic nurse salary compare to a hospital RN?

-The national BLS median for all RNs is approximately $89,010 (May 2024).
-Entry-level aesthetic RNs may earn less than experienced hospital RNs initially.
-The advantage becomes clear at the mid-to-senior level, where aesthetic nursing typically outpaces hospital nursing in base salary.
+The national BLS median for all RNs is $97,550 (SOC 29-1141, May 2025).
+Entry-level and salaried franchise aesthetic roles generally sit below that line, and the mid-career employed range of $80,000–$105,000 straddles it.
+The advantage becomes clear at the senior and production-based level, where CANS-certified injectors with an established patient book outpace hospital nursing.
 The comparison should also account for total compensation: hospital RNs often receive stronger benefits, retirement contributions, and shift differentials not captured in base salary figures.